Join BirdNote tomorrow, November 30th!

-Many native cavity-nesters - including this Black-capped Chickadee - will nest in a manmade birdhouse, or nestbox.
+Many native cavity-nesters - including this Black-capped Chickadee - will nest in an artificial birdhouse, or nestbox.
 Look for a nestbox that's plain wood.
 If the birdhouse comes with a perch, remove it.
 It just makes it easier for a predator bird to land and go after the eggs or young.
 Here's the important part: the entrance hole should be 1-1/8 inches.
 No more, no less, exactly 1-1/8 inches.
 That size will let native birds in, and keep non-natives out.
 Now hang the nestbox out of the way of predators.
 You can buy a nestbox - or build your own!

 BirdNote®The Perfect Nestbox